 The facility is located in Sossenheim, with Zenium claiming Frankfurt Two will deliver 17.6 MW of IT power to 7,500 square metres of technical space housed over five floors providing highly resilient, concurrently maintainable power and cooling to Tier III+ standards.

 “Lupp Group has executed brilliantly against a very specific brief,” says Sodzawiczny.

 “We definitely selected the best construction partner for the job.
 The team has been efficient, reliable and committed at all times.”

-The greenfield site is directly adjoining to Zenium’s existing data centres and is set to house two attached data centres rising four stories and offering a total of 11,000 square metres of technical space, providing a total IT load of 22 MW.
+The greenfield site is directly adjoining to Zenium’s existing data centers and is set to house two attached data centers rising four stories and offering a total of 11,000 square metres of technical space, providing a total IT load of 22 MW.

-And just last month the company announced the acquisition of a facility on the Slough Trading Estate, which will be its third data centre in the UK and consequently earning it the name London Three.
-The data centre will offer 3,670 square metres of technical space with an IT load of 9 MW.
+And just last month the company announced the acquisition of a facility on the Slough Trading Estate, which will be its third data center in the UK and consequently earning it the name London Three.
+The data center will offer 3,670 square metres of technical space with an IT load of 9 MW.